ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part4.md

 }
 ```

 Some explanation needs to be done here.
-This algorithm will use the widening versions of `mul`, `mull` which will take 16-bit quantities and produce a 32-bit product.
+This algorithm uses the widening versions of `mul`, `mull` which takes 16-bit quantities and produce a 32-bit product.
 In this case, the initial half 4x16-bit vectors produce products in 4 x 32-bit vectors, `a1`, `a2`.
 These vectors hold the quantities for the first part of the expression `a * c1` and `a * c2`.

 Next the `vmlal_n_s16` and `vmlsl_n_s16` intrinsics are used, which produce the quantities `a * c1 + b * c2` or `a * c1 - b * c2`, respectively.